 - The Pashupatinath Temple is a Hindu temple located on the banks of the Bagmati River in Kathmandu, Nepal.

 - It is dedicated to a manifestation of Shiva as the supreme deity of the Hindu pantheon.

-- The temple complex also contains a number of small shrines and temples, including those to Kirtimukha Bhairava, the deity of destruction, and to Ganesh, the elephant-headed god.
+- The temple complex also contains several small shrines and temples, including those to Kirtimukha Bhairava, the deity of destruction, and to Ganesh, the elephant-headed god.

 - The temple is one of the four most important pilgrimage sites for Hindus, known as the Char Dham Kshetra.
 Other are Mukti Kshetra, Ruru Kshetra, and Baraha Kshetra.